can someone please tell me what public holiday it is today in Singapore? as far as my knowledge goes, the next public holiday is in May - vesak day?

 we then got to geneva city, deposited our bags in the lockers and tried to locate the tourist information office.
 THEN, david decided that he wanted to go to the toilet. this time, the toilet (McClean, they're called at the train stations) cost 1 franc. but david the genius decided that he would use a hotel toilet instead. so we found a 3 star hotel, he used the toilet while i pretended to ask for directions (actually i really needed to know). just as well, i found that that the tourist office was closed because it was a public holiday (easter monday) but he pointed us in the general direction of the main attractions.

-these are some of the places we visited. it was still bright and early in the morning (8am?), plus it was a holiday, so the whole town looked really dead and quiet. we literally had geneva all to ourselves... until about 11ish, when we were joined by other late-riser tourists. hah!
+these are some of the places we visited. it was still bright and early in the morning (8am?), plus it was a holiday, so the whole town looked really dead and quiet. we literally had geneva all to ourselves... until about 11ish, when we were joined by other late-riser tourists. hah! the jet d'eau(iconic water fountain which shoots water up to 143m in height at 130km/hr) over the serene lake geneva, surrounded by the snowy white alps.

-where some the national momument is (One -with the crenelated headgear- is the Republic of Geneva ; the other is Helvetia: Switzerland.
+jardin anglais (english garden), where some the national momument is (One -with the crenelated headgear- is the Republic of Geneva ; the other is Helvetia: Switzerland.
 They symbolise the attachment of Geneva to the Confederation on September 12, 1814.)

-as well as the famous flower clock as a symbol of the world-renowned watch industry of geneva, with 6500 flowers, and a second hand which is the largest in the world, at 2.5m long. the pictures honestly do not do justice to its splendour, neither did the weather and persistent snow.
+as well as the famous flower clockas a symbol of the world-renowned watch industry of geneva, with 6500 flowers, and a second hand which is the largest in the world, at 2.5m long. the pictures honestly do not do justice to its splendour, neither did the weather and persistent snow.

 patek philippe museum, it was closed though. i really wanted to buy myself, and daddy, a watch in switzerland, but they were wayy out of my league. even swatch was slightly more expensive than in singapore.